 Ever since I started getting good quality salmon delivered from Wild Alaskan Seafood company, I’ve been really loving all the ways I can make delicious meals fast.

-This lemon cream salmon is a variation on my cast iron salmon cooking technique.
-It’s SO FAST to cook filets on the stove top that way.
-This recipe enhances it by making a pan sauce that simmers with the fish as it finishes.
+This lemon cream salmon was inspired by my favorite way to make fish – in a hot pan on the stovetop.
+I love making dishes like my cast iron salmon or this grouper recipe because it’s SO FAST and always delicious.
+This recipe enhances that technique by making a pan sauce that simmers with the fish as it finishes.

 You’re left with a tender, medium salmon filet in a garlicky, lemony, creamy sauce that you’ll want to spoon over the top and devour every bite.

 It’s just a handful of easy ingredients to make this come together in a snap.
 I’ve also shared my best tips for swapping or prepping them if you don’t have exactly what’s called for.

 - Skinless salmon filets – I’m using sockeye salmon, which is absolutely delicious if you can get it.
 I actually skin them myself which is super easy to do.